Lemoncode/react-testing-by-example/05-e2e/01-cypress/01-config/readme.md

 });
 ```

-- An important note is that we need to running the app to execute the e2e tests:
+- An important note is that we need to run the app to execute the e2e tests:

 ### ./package.json